pypa/packaging.python.org/source/glossary.rst

         types: :term:`Pure Module`, or :term:`Extension Module`.

-    Package
+    Package (Meaning #1)

         A directory containing an ``__init__.py`` file (ex.
         ``mypackage/__init__.py``), and also usually containing modules
         (possibly along with other packages).
 You can import a package: ``import mypackage``

-        The term "package" is also often used to refer to a :term:`Distribution`.
-For an explanation, see the the term ":term:`Distribution`".
+    Package (Meaning #2)

+        A synonym for :term:`Distribution`.
+It is common in Python to refer to a distribution using the term "package".
+While the two meanings of the term "package" is not always 100% unambigous, the context of the term "package" is usually sufficient to distinguish the meaning of the word.
+For example, the python installation tool :ref:`pip` is an acronym for "pip installs packages". while technically the tool installs distributions.
+Even the site where distributions are distributed at is called the ":term:`Python Package Index <Python Package Index (PyPI)>`" (and not the "Python Distribution Index").

     Package Index

         A repository of distributions with a web interface to automate :term:`Distribution` discovery and consumption.

-        .. seealso:: :term:`PyPI <Python Package Index (PyPI)>`

     Project